facebook/create-react-app/template/README.md

 git checkout -
 ```

 You may copy and paste them, or put them into a custom shell script.
-You may also customize for another hosting provider.
+You may also customize them for another hosting provider.

 ### Something Missing?